OuOLeaf/OuOLeaf/README.md

 Data is everywhere, but few people are skilled at using data to precisely answer questions.

-Experienced in data scientist and statistical training, I could help make data tell the truth.
+Experience in data scientist and statistical training, I could help make data tell the truth.

 ## See my past work